moigagoo/cliar/docs/src/comparison.md

 [Click](http://click.pocoo.org/) | ❌ | ✔ | ❌ | ✔ | ✔
 [docopt](http://docopt.org/) | ❌ | ❌ | ✔ | ❌ | ❌

+!!! note
+    Of course, any tool lets you do anything.
+Below, when I say "feature X is not supported by tool Y," I mean that the effort needed to implement X with Y is *subjectively* too high.
+I'm basing my conclusions on the solutions provided by the official documentations of the tools being compared.

+    Feel free to disagree.

 ## Modular CLIs